Likhita-T/FutureMakers/README.md

 1. Supervised learning algorithms are trained using labeled data and the model predicts an outcome.
 In unsupervised learning, the data is unlabeled and the model finds patterns.
 2. Scikit-learn is used for machine learning calculations and modelling.
 Therfore, other libraries must be used when loading, handling, manipulating, and visualising the data.

+Day 4 (July 9th, 2021)

+Social media is becoming increasingly common in today's digital world.
+However, along with the positive benefis, social media has drawbacks as well including its affect on anxiety levels.
+Using a dataset with anxiety levels, I can predict anxiety levels among differnt age groups.
+Here is the link to my dataset from kaggle : https://www.kaggle.com/ruchi798/stress-analysis-in-social-media By predicting levels of anxiety, a potential solution can be found to help.
+I would use regression because it will allow me to find which variables have impact on anxiety (age, social media usage, etc.)